A Multi-Task Foundation Model for Wireless Channel Representation Using Contrastive and Masked Autoencoder Learning: Analysis of Results

 \section{Analysis of Results}

-In this section, we examine in detail various model configurations and performance metrics across different downstream tasks and extract insights into optimal architectural design, pretraining strategies, and fundamental relationships between model capacity, task complexity, and data efficiency.
-Our comprehensive evaluation reveals both the strengths of our approaches and the nuanced interplay between different architectural choices.
+In this section, we examine in detail various model configurations and performance metrics across different downstream tasks and provide insight into optimal architectural design, pretraining strategies, robustness, and fundamental relationships between model capacity, task complexity, and data efficiency.
+Our comprehensive evaluation reveals both the strengths of our approaches and the nuanced interplay among different architectural choices.